 A relatively large number of people in Port Henry - Mineville telecommute to their jobs.
 Overall, about 9.19% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Port Henry - Mineville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Port Henry - Mineville, 24.07% have at least a bachelor's degree.
+The education level of Port Henry - Mineville citizens is a little higher than the average for US cities and towns: 24.07% of adults in Port Henry - Mineville have at least a bachelor's degree.

 The per capita income in Port Henry - Mineville in 2022 was $29,737, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $118,948 for a family of four.
 However, Port Henry - Mineville contains both very wealthy and poor people as well.